twota/terms-of-service-and-privacy-policy/README.md

 ▪Illegal, misleading, or infringing upon the rights of others.

-▪Sexually explicit or pornographic.
+▪Sexually explicit, pornographic, or involving minors in any way, including any form of child sexual abuse or exploitation (CSAE).

 ▪Threatening, violent, abusive, or promotes hate speech.

-▪Defamatory, discriminatory, or invasive of someone's privacy.
+▪Defamatory, discriminatory, or invasive of someone’s privacy.

 ▪Offensive, deceptive, or intended to deceive or harm others.